alexeyraspopov/babel-plugin-style-literal/README.md

-# Babel Plugin Styles Literal
+# Babel Plugin Style Literal

 This is _an experimental_ plugin that compiles tagged string literals to inline style objects that can be used in JSX components.
 No runtime needed.